-Front post double crochet stitches also known as the fpdc crochet stitch and back post double crochet stitches (bpdc) are great stitches to learn to add a cabled look to crochet projects.
-This technique is easy to learn, plus opens the doors to crocheting all different kinds of projects with amazing cables, texture, and interest.
+Front post double crochet stitches (fpdc) and Back post double crochet stitches (bpdc) are great to learn for any intermediate crocheter.
+When done right, they add a cabled look to your crochet projects.
+This technique is easy to learn, plus opens the doors to crocheting all different kinds of projects with amazing cables, which provide an outstanding texture!

-Although these are two different post stitches, they are both worked similarly.
-I will explain them to you in detail below with a photo tutorial as well as with a written explanation.
+Although these are two different post stitches, they are both worked very similarly.
+I’ll illustrate them to you in great detail below with both a photo tutorial as well as a written explanation.

 As for the stitches, you will need to know how to double crochet (dc) to complete this tutorial.
-Since this is a basic crochet stitch, an advanced beginner would be able to complete these post stitches no problem.
-You may also want to take a look at the waffle stitch, which uses post stitches to try your hand at a new stitch too.
+Since the double crochet is a basic crochet stitch, a slightly more advanced crocheter should be able to make these post stitches with no problem.
+Then, you can to take a look at the waffle stitch, which uses post stitches to try out your newly learned skill.